-We have provided links to a wide variety of support groups and educational web sites.
-In addition, your local “County Office of Aging,” and even local religious groups, may be excellent sources of information, support and supplies.
+In addition to your local “County Office of Aging,” local religious groups may be excellent sources of information, support and supplies.

 Also, be sure that important documents such as a will, living will and emergency plans for children are updated and in place to your satisfaction.

 See what caregivers and patients have to say about the disease and caregiving — Click Here